Promoting Nancy’s photography and educating the public about nature, photography, and God

 Minor Milestone Yields Thoughts On Cataloging

 I’ve been using Adobe Photoshop since before we started this endeavor but didn’t buy Lightroom 3 until December 2010.
-I purchased Lightroom to catalog and keep track of Nancy’s growing collection of photographs (I still do virtually all of our photo editing in Photoshop).
-At the time, Nancy already had about 15 thousand digital images (we won’t even talk about all of her slides and negatives).
+I purchased Lightroom to catalog and keep track of Nancy’s growing collection of photographs.
+I still do virtually all of our photo editing in Photoshop.
+At the time, Nancy already had about 15 thousand digital images.
+(We won’t even talk about all of her slides and negatives).
 After several unsuccessful campaigns, I can now report that virtually all THOSE photographs have been entered into Lightroom.
-I have also cataloged some of her more recent work in the process.
+In the process, I have also cataloged some of her more recent work.
 Altogether, I’ve now cataloged 29 thousand of her 64 thousand digital photographs (and counting).
-I’ve identified 360 species of birds, 45 species of butterflies and moths, and about 100 mammals (including eleven types of squirrels).
-In her digital era, we have made eleven trips out of the country to five different continents (she hasn’t been to the other two continents since the days of film).
-So you are probably wondering what I learned about cataloging.
+(This means I’ve actually lost ground.)

 In The Beginning